Bareflank/standalone_cxx/README.md

 make -j<# cores>
 ```

 The toolchain file is needed because the C++ application will technically be cross-compiled (although the target archiecture is likely the same).
-This provides us with the ability to define how the C++ application compiled using clang, something the interface library feature in CMake currently doesn't support.
+This provides us with the ability to define how the C++ application is compiled using clang, something the interface library feature in CMake currently doesn't support.
 Supported toolchains can be found [here](https://github.com/Bareflank/standalone_cxx/tree/master/cmake/toolchain), but you can always write your own as well.

 ### The Loader